Early Pregnancy Miscarriage

 There is not just a normal miscarriage but are categorised into various types of miscarriages which include:

-2. Inevitable or incomplete miscarriage: Abdominal or back pain, bleeding, an open cervix.
-If the cervix is seen to be open then the miscarriage is considered to be inevitable.
+• Inevitable or incomplete miscarriage: Abdominal or back pain, bleeding, an open cervix.

 Causes of miscarriage

-When miscarriage is thought to be a natural syndrome or natural complication, here is a clear explanation of Miscarriage that can happen for wide range of reasons:
+When considering miscarriage as a natural syndrome or complication, it is important to provide a clear explanation of the wide range of reasons that can cause miscarriage.

-1. Placental problems: If the placenta develops abnormally, then the blood supply from the mother to the baby is interrupted.
+• Placental problems: If the placenta develops abnormally, it interrupts the blood supply from the mother to the baby.

-3. Abnormal structured wombs: The abnormally shaped wombs and the development of fibroids (which are also known as non-cancerous growths) in the womb can put the developing foetus at greater risks.
+• Abnormal structured wombs: Abnormally shaped wombs and the development of non-cancerous growths known as fibroids in the womb can pose greater risks to the developing fetus.

 Action taken during miscarriage